no-go/SwappyItems/README.md

 - not focused on multible disks or networking
 - flat: no need of a fat framework
 - no additional libs!
+- not all keys are stored in RAM: SwappyItems uses min/max and bloomfilter to search keys in files
+- modern c++17 build-in multicore usage
+- modern c++11 lambda expression API

 Go to the [Documentation of SwappyItems](https://no-go.github.io/SwappyItems/) or take a look to the [SwappyItems Source Code](https://github.com/no-go/SwappyItems/).